Innmind/documentation/docs/getting-started/concurrency/async.md

 ## Limitations

-- CLI signals are currently not supported in this context
 - HTTP calls are currently done via `cURL` and uses micro sleeps instead of watching sockets
 - SQL queries are still run synchronously for now
-- It seems there is a limit of 10k concurrent tasks before performance degradation
+- It seems there is a limit of 100k concurrent tasks before performance degradation

 Most of these limitations are planned to be fixed in the future.